realworldocaml/book/book/lists-and-patterns/README.md

 a lexicographic comparison.

 That said, experienced OCaml developers typically avoid polymorphic comparison.
-That's surprising, given how obviously useful is, but there's a good reason.
+That's surprising, given how obviously useful it is, but there's a good reason.
 While it's very convenient, in some cases, the type oblivious nature of polymorphic compare means that it does something that doesn't make sense for the particular type of values you're dealing with.
 This can lead to surprising and hard to resolve bugs in your code.
 It's for this reason that